-The cerebrum is the wrinkled portion of the brain; it is also the largest part.
-The cerebrum is the seat of high-level brain functions, including planning, speaking, and interpreting the information provided by the body’s senses.
+The cerebrum is the largest section of the brain and has a thickly ‘wrinkled’ appearance on its surface.
+The cerebrum is the command center of high-level brain functions, including cognition, speech, and interpretive processing of the information provided by the body’s senses.

-It is divided equally front to back into the left and right hemispheres.
+It is divided equally front to back into the left and right hemispheres (halves).
 These are each divided into four lobes: the frontal, temporal, parietal, and occipital.
 The lobes and hemispheres specialize in different portions of the cerebrum's job though tasks often overlap.

 The wrinkled outer portion is known as the cerebral cortex.
-It is the most brain activity happens.
+This is where most of the brain activity occurs.
 It is made of nerve tissue called gray matter.